antronerds/r2-training-courses/docs/Methylation_analysis.md

-The mean methylation difference of the two probes is shown more simply in another online methylation analysis tool named "Wanderer".
-[6] There is a methylation difference to be seen between normal and tumor cells from Probe "cg25032595" (marked in blue in Figure 5-11) than the gap from Probe "cg16556145" (marked in red in Figure 5-11).
+The mean methylation difference between the two probes is shown more clearly in another online methylation analysis tool named "Wanderer" [6].
+There is a greater methylation difference between normal and tumor cells at probe cg25032595 (marked in blue in Figure 5-11) than at probe cg16556145 (marked in red in Figure 5-11).

 ![](_static/images/Methylation/fig5-11.jpg)